 d.
 Enter into a Closing Agreement with the IRS

-The plan sponsor can save money by being attentive to the administration and operation of the plan and hiring a knowledgeable and experienced third-party administration firm like TRA.
+The plan sponsor can save money by being attentive to the administration and operation of the plan and hiring a knowledgeable and experienced third-party 401K Plan Administrator firm like TRA.
 Our Plan Administrative Relief Services and Compliance Restoration Program will help you to identify and promptly correct any mistakes in the most cost-effective manner possible.

 If you have questions or need additional assistance, please complete the form below.